harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/shared/custom-scan/_repo.md

-These settings apply to Custom Scan steps where both of these conditions are true:
+These settings apply to Custom Scan steps when both of these conditions are true:
 1. The `policy_type` is `orchestratedScan` or `dataLoad`.
 2. The `scan_type` is `repository`.